I work in the

 I am on the Program Committees of all of the usual data mining conferences and workshops, and also those related to security informatics.

-I am an Associate Editor of IEEE Intelligent Systems, Computational Intelligence, Journal of Universal Computer Science, Scientific Programming, and Statistical Analysis and Data Mining.
+I am an Associate Editor or on the Editorial Board of IEEE Intelligent Systems, IEEE Transactions on Computational Social Systems, Computational Intelligence, Journal of Universal Computer Science, Computational and Mathematical Organizational Theory, and Springer Security Informatics.

 Graduate Supervision |

 I supervise theses in topics in adversarial knowledge discovery, focusing on textual data and graph/relational data.
-I work with colleagues in Politics (spin, radicalization), Business (financial fraud), and Psychology (deception) so there are possibilities in interdisciplinary research in these directions as well.
+I work with colleagues in Politics (radicalization, borders, political speech), Business (financial fraud), and Psychology (deception) so there are possibilities in interdisciplinary research in these directions as well.

 My current graduate students: